GP Fellowships

 Recruitment to the 2025 Fellowships is now live.
 Click here to apply

-A copy of the Job information pack is here (PDF).
+Download the Job information pack [PDF].

 If this stimulates your interest please contact the GP Director or Assistant GP Directors to discuss, or any of the current medical education fellows through the regional postgraduate GP offices.